Trademark Application in Turkey

 A registered Turkish trademark gives you:

-• Exclusive nationwide rights to use the mark for the registered goods/services for 10 years, renewable indefinitely
+- Exclusive nationwide rights to use the mark for the registered goods and services for 10 years, renewable indefinitely

-• The right to file criminal complaints against counterfeiters under Article 30 — punishable by imprisonment of 1 to 4 years and judicial fines
+- The right to file criminal complaints against counterfeiters under Article 30, which is punishable by imprisonment of 1 to 4 years and judicial fines

-• Asset value — trademarks are recognized intangible assets, transferable, mortgageable, and capable of being valued on the balance sheet
+- Asset value: trademarks are recognized intangible assets and are transferable, mortgageable, and capable of being valued on the balance sheet

 Common Mistakes Foreign Applicants Make in Turkey

-After thousands of files, the most expensive mistakes we see are predictable:
+After working through thousands of files, the most expensive mistakes we see all follow a predictable pattern:

 2. Filing weak or descriptive marks.
-Marks that describe the goods (e.g., “Fresh Bread” for bakeries) or that are common in the trade are refused under Article 5.
+Marks that describe the goods (for example, “Fresh Bread” for a bakery) or that are common in the trade are refused under Article 5.
 We flag this before filing, not after.

 3. Skipping the clearance search.
 A €200 search saves a €5,000 opposition battle.
-Foreign applicants routinely file without checking the Turkish register and discover a senior identical mark after publication.
+Foreign applicants routinely file without checking the Turkish register, and only discover a senior identical mark after publication.

-5. DIY filings without a Turkish attorney.
-Foreign applicants who try to file through general legal counsel or non-specialist agents routinely lose oppositions on procedural grounds, miss YİDK appeal deadlines, or accept overly narrow specifications.
+5. DIY filings without a Turkish trademark and patent attorney.
+Foreign applicants who try to file through general legal counsel or non-specialist agents routinely lose oppositions on procedural grounds, miss YİDK appeal deadlines, or end up accepting overly narrow specifications.

 6. Forgetting renewals.
 The 10-year renewal must be filed within the 6 months before expiry, with a 6-month grace period at higher fees.
 Missing the deadline forfeits the registration.